Français

 • asking about your rights or asking your employer to obey the law

-• refusing to sign an agreement affecting your rights, for example, an agreement about how you will be compensated for overtime
+• refusing to sign an agreement that affects your rights, for example, an agreement about overtime

 • making a claim against your employer